 Important info regarding Coronavirus (Covid-19)

-The health and safety of our staff, tenants and members of our communities is our priority throughout this difficult time, and we are closely following advice from the government around the ways we can continue to offer services to you.
+The health and safety of our colleagues, tenants and customers is our priority throughout this difficult time, and we are closely following advice from the government around the ways we can continue to offer services to you.

 We have put together a risk assessment to make sure we are working safely and maintaining the health and safety of our staff and tenants.
-You can read it here.
+Find out more about our risk assessment.

 Lounges and communal areas